william-abboud/webpack-config/README.md

    - :open_file_folder: `fonts` - Place `.woff` and `.woff2` files here.
 The folder contains a sample [**Montserrat** ](https://www.fontsquirrel.com/fonts/montserrat) font files.
    - :open_file_folder: `images` - Place your images here.
 I've included sample images here.
 Supported formats: ```.jpg, .jpeg, .gif, .png, .svg ```;
  - :open_file_folder: `js` - Place your JavaScript `.js` and JSX `.jsx` files here.
- - :open_file_folder: `scss` - Place your `.scss` files here.
+ - :open_file_folder: `styles` - Place your `.scss` files here.
  - :open_file_folder: `test` - Place your `.test.js` files here.

  - `index.html` - This is your base index.html file template.
 Webpack will inject bundled assets or style tags in it via the **HTMLWebpackPlugin**.
  - `index.js` - File is named `index` by convention.
 Webpack knows this will be the starting point of building dependency graph.
 This is the starting point of the web application.
-It imports the `main.scss` file and `babel-polyfill`.
-It also contains an example code to show Hot Module Replacement (**HMR**) and it imports an example `hello-world.js` module.
+It imports the `style.scss` file and `babel-polyfill`.
+It also contains an example code to show Hot Module Replacement (**HMR**).
- - `main.scss` - The main SASS file.
-Used to set defaults and import `normalize.css`.
+ - `style.scss` - The main SASS file.

 Outside the `src` folder you also get the following treats:

  - :chocolate_bar: `.babelrc` - This is Babel's configuration file.
 It describes the target browsers, the syntax it polyfills and the features it uses and excludes.
+ - :chocolate_bar: `.eslintrc` - This is ESLint's configuration file.
+It contains rules and options for configuring ESLint.
  - :ice_cream: `.browserslistrc` - Configuration file with YAML syntax in it describing the supported browsers.
 This file is used by tools such as Autoprefixer and Babel (unfortunately there is a bug so I needed to explicitly define the supported browsers in `.babelrc`).
  - :honey_pot: `package.json` - Describes development and normal dependencies as well as provide different commands for bundling.
+ - :cookie: `webpack-paths.config.js` - This file is a central location exporting utilities to define the src and dist folder locations.
- - :cookie: `webpack.config.json` - The maestro.
-This is where all the magic configuration is.
-This file contains both development and production build configurations.
+ - :cookie: `webpack.common.js` - The maestro.
+This is where all the common webpack configuration resides.
+ - :cookie: `webpack.dev.js` - The development webpack configuration.
+You will only find development specific configurations here.
+ - :cookie: `webpack.prod.js` - The productuon webpack configuration.
+You will only find production specific configurations here.

 ### Usage: